 Electrolyte Imbalance: Symptoms and How to Correct

 You’ve probably heard of the importance of hydration and electrolytes.
-An electrolyte imbalance can lead to a variety of uncomfortable and even dangerous symptoms, such as dizziness, muscles spasms, fatigue, and anxiety.
-In this article, I want to share with you what electrolytes are, common causes and symptoms of an electrolyte imbalance, and how to correct an electrolyte imbalance naturally.
+An electrolyte imbalance can lead to a variety of uncomfortable and even dangerous symptoms, such as dizziness, muscle spasms, fatigue, and anxiety.
+In this article, I want to share with you what electrolytes are, the common causes and symptoms of an electrolyte imbalance, and how to correct an electrolyte imbalance naturally.

 Electrolytes are nutrients that are important for a variety of essential functions in your body including brain, nerve, and muscle function.
 Keeping your electrolyte levels balanced is absolutely necessary for your health and well-being.
 The good news is that you can do that through a variety of simple and natural strategies.